~ Shonaleigh ~

 Bubbe's treasures

-Edith Marks carefully trained her granddaughter from a very young age to take into her body and soul the thousands of precious stories which Edith carried within herself, stories that had passed through many generations, ever sparkling like the treasures they are, undimmed even through the darkest days.
+Shonaleigh's bubbe (grandmother), Edith Marks, carefully trained her granddaughter from a very young age to take into her body and soul the thousands of precious stories which Edith carried within herself, stories that had passed through many generations, ever sparkling like the treasures they are, undimmed even through the darkest days.

 This is a remarkable feat of memory to begin with, but Edith's strength and dedication are fortunate for us all in another way: the Holocaust wiped out most of the Drut’sylas - the story keepers - along with the stories they lovingly cradled.
 We hope this is not so, but Shonaleigh might be the last Drut’syla living.